 Eight GHGamers give their Top 5 Video Games of 2018–AAA, action/adventure, RPG, platformers, fighting, sports & racing, indies, hell, even VR on all platforms: Xbox One X, PlayStation 4, PC, and Nintendo Switch.
+There are lots of amazing games on this article that you might want to try but maybe can’t afford.
+If this is the case then you should check out this gamestop survey where you might win $100.

 Our Nerd Clergy of Cool also tip their caps for this year, with an early look at their Most Anticipated Games of 2019.
 Enjoy!